Branch Youth Council

 When and where will the Annual face to face meeting be held?

-The Annual face-to-face meeting will be held at BP Park, Samford in July.
+The Annual face-to-face meeting will be held at BP Park, Samford on 8-10 March 2019.
 It is a great opportunity to meet the other council members in person.
 Don’t worry if you don’t live in South East Qld as we will pay for your travel costs to attend the meeting.
 In fact we encourage you to apply no matter where you live as we would love representatives from across Qld.

 Is there any age requirements?

-The Branch Youth Council is open to all Scout, Venturer Scout and Rover Scout members of Queensland Branch aged between 13 and 23 on July 1st.
-Members are selected by a selection committee and appointment is by invitation from the Chief Commissioner of Queensland.
+The Branch Youth Council is open to all Scout, Venturer Scout and Rover Scout members of Queensland Branch aged between 13 and 23 on March 1st.
+Members are selected by a selection committee and are appointed by invitation from the Chief Commissioner of Queensland.

 How long does the appointment last?

 If your application is successful, you will be appointed to the Council for a 12 month period with the opportunity to extend to two years.